osuosl/timesync/source/api.rst

   * Order of results is not guaranteed.

-* Single results are be returned as a single JSON object.
+* Single results are returned as a single JSON object.

 .. note::